 Next came a really delicious pecan pie – made with ingredients brought over to Mallorca by Ross’s mother during her recent visit from the States.
 A pear, swathed in chocolate, accompanied the pie.
 Who cared about calories?
 Nobody at this dinner!

-If you ever need the services of a private chef on Mallorca – whether for a holiday on a yacht or in a villa, or for an event – we can recommend the services of chef Ross Hutchison and his wife Joanna.
+If you ever need the services of a private chef on Mallorca – whether for a holiday on a yacht or in a villa, or for an event – we can recommend the services of chef Ross Hutchison.
 Now, I wonder if he’s available to cook our Christmas turkey…?